LPintos14/Data_Analitycs_Projects/README.md

 3. **Data Set: Finally**, the containing folder will include the datasets used during the project, which can be visualized if desired.
 They will be available in both .xlxs and .csv formats.

+There is also a file called Projects_index.md, which contains a direct link to a web page index with all the projects, should you prefer browsing that way.

 ## Contributions 💡